-Born at the end of the nineteenth century when psychologists were first identifying homosexuality as a condition and men and women began to see themselves as Gays and Lesbians, Ray Bourbon had a show business career as a comedian and female impersonator that spanned over fifty years, well into an era when Gay liberation would take shape.
-He was perhaps the most well-known and well-traveled performer in Gay venues during the last century.
+Born at the turn of the last century when psychologists were first identifying homosexuality as a condition and men and women began to see themselves as gays and lesbians, Ray Bourbon had a show business career as a comedian and female impersonator that spanned over fifty years, well into an era when gay liberation would take shape.
+He was perhaps the most well-known and well-traveled performer in gay venues during the last century.
 But he remains largely forgotten today, his comedy both a glimpse into and a relic of another time.

 Fortunately, a new generation has been steadily rediscovering Ray and his remarkable talents as albums of his material show up in used record bins.
 For a stage performer at his peak seventy years ago, Ray’s recordings are still compelling and powerful.
 His stage persona was complex and layered in many subtle ways; Ray is at once a gossipy drag queen, a bitchy diva, a butcher of sacred cows, and a keen observer of human nature.
 Ray would perform and record some of the same routines in the 1930’s, the ‘40’s and later in the ‘60’s; his quick patter and skills at improvisation keep the material fresh and the listener on edge.

 While the recordings allow us to know Ray Bourbon the performer, Ray Bourbon the man remains elusive.
 Documentation on his life, culled from press releases or third-hand short biographies in show business publications, is often conflicting and lacking in detail, a situation that Ray himself encouraged during his lifetime.
 His memoirs, written by Ray shortly before his death in 1972, represent only a small piece of the jigsaw puzzle of his life.
 Much of what we can document about Ray has been unearthed by a dedicated group of researchers who all, upon hearing Ray’s routines that poked fun at everything from Hollywood to drag queens and divas to straight married life and religion, asked the question, “Who was Ray Bourbon?”
 The answers and theories that have emerged are both revelatory and raise even more questions.